 La Potager de CharlotteThe two brothers David and Adrien Valentin serve creative and innovative vegetable cuisine at a high level in their cozy restaurant in a small street in the 9th arrondissement.
 All ingredients come from sustainable farms and local producers, so are the wines, all organic.
 Especially warm service!
 Tip: Sunday brunch is worthwhile.
 Closed Mondays and Tuesdays (12 rue de la Tour d'Auvergne, www.lepotagerdecharlotte.fr).

-Hidden Hotel Cosy four-star hotel near the Arc de Triomphe.
-The wooden façade is overgrown with greenery, the rooms are decorated in warm tones and with lots of wood and stone washbasins.
-The environmentally friendly coconut fibre mattresses from Coco-Mat are heavenly comfy.
+Hidden Hotel Cozy four-star hotel near the Arc de Triomphe.
+The wooden façade is overgrown with greenery; the rooms are decorated in warm tones and with lots of wood and stone washbasins.
+The environmentally friendly coconut fiber mattresses from Coco-Mat are heavenly comfy.
 Only biodegradable materials are used for cleaning.
 Great for your workout: the Yoga Wall.
 Don't miss out on breakfast, which is made exclusively from organic products.
 Especially delicious: the yoghurts from a small farm nearby (double room from approx. 200 €, www.hidden-hotel.com).